 You are going to love the nostalgic, deliciousness of this butterscotch pie with brown sugar meringue.
 If you think you don’t like butterscotch, be prepared to change your mind!
+Find more of my butterscotch recipes.

 This is another desperation pie–pies pie loving folks used to dream up in the dead of winter when there was no fruit around for apple pie or berry pie.
 These comforting, easy-to-make pies draw their ingredient lists from pantry staples and from other ingredients that would be readily available, such as milk and butter from their cows and eggs from their chickens.